nodists/nodist/README.md

 2. When you've got the code, add `...path...\nodist\bin` to your path ([how?](http://www.computerhope.com/issues/ch000549.htm)).

 3. Now, run `nodist update`, which will install the dependencies.
+    * From powershell, use cmd /c "nodist update"

 ## Usage